William de Valence, 1st Earl of Pembroke: Move to England

 The French conquest of Poitou in 1246 created great difficulties for William's family, and so he and his brothers, Guy de Lusignan and Aymer, accepted Henry III's invitation to come to England in 1247.
 The king found important positions for all of them; William was soon married to a great heiress, Joan de Munchensi or Munchensy (c.
 1230 – after 20 September 1307), the only surviving child of Warin de Munchensy, lord of Swanscombe, and his first wife Joan Marshal, who was one of the five daughters of William Marshal, a previous Earl, and Isabel de Clare, 4th Countess of Pembroke suo jure.
 As an eventual co-heiress of the Marshal estates, Joan de Munchensi's portion included the castle and lordship of Pembroke and the lordship erected earldom of Wexford in Ireland.
 The custody of Joan's property was entrusted to her husband, who apparently assumed the lordships of Pembroke and Wexford between 1250 and 1260.
-In 1304, after William's death, Joan is found vigorously asserting her rights in her lordship of Wexford, appealing directly to the king against a Cort order dispossessing her of her lands there.
+In 1304, after William's death, Joan is found vigorously asserting her rights in her lordship of Wexford, appealing directly to the king against a court order dispossessing her of her lands there.

 Second Barons' War

 This favouritism to royal relatives was unpopular with many of the English nobility, a discontent which would culminate in the Second Barons' War.
 It did not take long for William to make enemies in England.
 From his new lands in South Wales, he tried to regain the palatine rights which had been attached to the Earldom of Pembroke, but his energies were not confined to this.
 The king heaped lands and honours upon him, and he was soon thoroughly hated as one of the most prominent of the rapacious foreigners.
 Moreover, some trouble in Wales led to a quarrel between him and Simon de Montfort, who was to become the figurehead for the rebels.
 He refused to comply with the provisions imposed on the king at Oxford in 1258, and took refuge in Wolvesey Castle at Winchester, where he was besieged and compelled to surrender and leave the country.

 In 1259 William and de Montfort were formally reconciled in Paris, and in 1261 Valence was again in England and once more enjoying the royal favour.
 He fought for Henry at the disastrous Battle of Lewes, and after the defeat again fled to France, while de Montfort ruled England.
 However, by 1265 he was back, landing in Pembrokeshire, and taking part in the siege of Gloucester and the final royalist victory at Evesham.
-After the battle he was restored to his estates and accompanied Prince Edward, afterwards Edward I, to Palestine.
+After the battle he was restored to his estates and accompanied Prince Edward, afterwards Edward I, on Crusade to Palestine.